 \subsection{Model training}

 To train the machine learning models we simulate strong lens observations at HST-like resolution and depth.
 The lens galaxies are power-law ellipsoids and the source surface brightness distributions are taken from a de-noised sample of Hubble Deep Field galaxy observations.
-The light profile of the main lens galaxy is subtracted, up to its remaining Poisson noise.
+The light profile of the main lens galaxy, simulated as a single S\'ersic profile, is subtracted up to its remaining Poisson noise.
 Different sources are used in training and testing to avoid overfitting.

 To produce training data, lens and source model parameters are drawn from uniform distributions where ever possible .Training examples include either some number of substructures between 1 and 4, or no substructures, with equal probability.
-The subhaloes in training are NFW profiles with maximum circular velocity $\vmax$ drawn log-uniformly from the range $10 \leq \vmax/\mathrm{kms}^{-1}\leq 158$ and concentration, parametrised by the radius, $\rmax$, at which maximum velocity occurs, also drawn log-uniformly from the range $1\leq \rmax/\mathrm{kpc}\leq28$.
+The subhaloes in training are NFW profiles with maximum circular velocity $\vmax$ drawn log-uniformly from the range $10 \leq \vmax/\mathrm{km\,s}^{-1}\leq 158$ and concentration, parametrised by the radius, $\rmax$, at which maximum velocity occurs, also drawn log-uniformly from the range $1\leq \rmax/\mathrm{kpc}\leq28$.
 In this way, the machine learning model does not `learn' any specific relationship between mass and concentration.
 These ranges give subhaloes which roughly have the mass range $10^7\leq\Mmax/\Msun\leq10^{11}$.
 The mass $\Mmax$ is the mass enclosed by $\rmax$ and is the definition of subhalo mass we use in the rest of the paper.
 We assume that the form of the density profile, i.e. an NFW, is the same across the entire mass range.
 In reality this is likely not the case due to the differing strength of baryonic effects at different mass scales \citep{Heinze2024}.